The Dusty Heart of NGC 4151 Revealed by $\lambda\sim$1-40 $\mu$m Reverberation Mapping and Variability: A Challenge to Current Clumpy Torus Models: Conclusion and Summary

+\begin{itemize} \item The 1--4 $\mu$m torus emission is dominated by carbon and silicate dust, at or close to sublimation temperatures of $\gtrsim$ 1500K and $\sim$ 900--1000K, and at distances from the central engine of about $\sim0.033$ pc and $\sim0.076$ pc, respectively: \S \ref{sec:fullreverb}, \S \ref{sec:dust_temp}.
+Our finding of two distinct lag times in the near infrared is as predicted by a number of studies \citep[e.g.,][]{baskin2018,swain2021} and consistent with general expectations given the silicate/carbon composition of interstellar dust.

-\item The radius of the inner edge of the circumnuclear torus, where the dust is found from the reverberation signals, indicates that the grains are an order of magnitude larger than the small grains in the interstellar medium.
-Nonetheless, still smaller grains as sublimation products are expected to have transient lifetimes at the inner edge of the circumnuclear torus; the relatively high color temperature of the excess between J and H is consistent with such grains undergoing stochastic heating. \end{itemize}
+\item The radii of the inner edges of these torus components confirm previous conclusions that the grains are an order of magnitude larger than the small grains in the interstellar medium.
+Nonetheless, still smaller grains as sublimation products are expected to be stochastically heated and have transient lifetimes, consistent with the relatively high color temperature of the excess between J- and H-bands: \S \ref{sec:two-lag-physics}.

-Integrating our results and previous work, we have summarized possible major features of the circumnuclear dusty environment of NGC 4151 (see Figure~\ref{fig:cartoon}), which contains various dust components that cover a wide range of physical scales from $\sim$10$^{-2}$ to $\sim$10$^{4}$ pc with the very inner part likely to be turbulent and slowly evolving.
-We encourage future model developments to consider the various observational constraints given in this work and make efforts to reproduce the features of IR SEDs/spectra and patterns of the dust reverberation signals at the same time.

-The properties of dust structures in NGC 4151 appear to be generally similar to those for other AGNs and quasars.
-Some of the evidence is the successful reconciliation of Type-1 AGN SEDs at $z\sim$0--6 and $L_{\rm AGN}\sim10^8$--$10^{13}~L_\odot$ in \cite{Lyu2018}.
-The behavior of NGC 4151 is well fit into the same framework and its intrinsic normal AGN-like SED is very common for the general AGN population.
-In addition, most AGN and quasars show the apparent universality of AGN SEDs from 1--5 $\mu$m, indicating very similar dust properties in the innermost regions.
-As will be demonstrated in our future work, the K-band dust reverberation signals of Seyfert-1 nuclei and quasars behave similarly to NGC 4151, supporting the validity of a similar picture statistically.